The Dalai Lama and the Red and White Cowboy Boots

 "It's from the Dalai Lama," she said.
 "He wanted you to have this."

 "Are you sure?
 I have never met the Dalai Lama," I told them.

 I took the box from her and put it on my lap.
 "Thank you," I said.

 "Open it.
 You'll need these," the man said.

 Hmmm, not my first choice in colors, I thought but, they were from the Dalai Lama.
-I looked at my feet, and the boots I had on were wrecked from my long journey.
-A big toe was sticking out, and the sock had a hole it in it.
+I looked at my feet.
+A toe was sticking out, and the sock had a hole in it.
 My feet were sore.
-How grateful I was to have new boots.

 How did he know?
 How did the Dalai Lama know I needed boots?

 "Here, you might need these too" the man handed me a pair of new socks he had taken from his pocket.